top of page

 To look at, to look, to peer into, to stare into

-So, when we use 'to look into' literally, it means to look with our eyes towards the interior or inside of something.
+To clarify, when we use 'to look into' literally, it means to look with our eyes towards the interior or inside of something.
 The speaker is normally (but not always) on the outside or exterior.

 We can look into anything that has a physical inside space, such as a house, a hole or a box.